robertvy/python-freshworksCRM/README.md

 - **value**: The value you want the attribute to be compared against.

+You can use sort and sort_type to sort the results.
+This method also returns a second boolean value that indicates whether there are more results to be fetched.
+This must be done manually with sorting as the API endpoint does not support pagination and shows only the first 100 results.

 ### Example

 Here's a simple example that filters contacts based on their email address: